-Esther Schipper is pleased to present Etienne Chambaud’s exhibition Inexistence, and Rosa Barba's Fixed in Fleeting: Performative Objects and Tape Journals.
-Both exhibitions open July 3, 2021, from 2 – 8 pm.
+Esther Schipper is pleased to present Etienne Chambaud’s exhibition Inexistence, and Rosa Barba's Fixed in Fleeting: Performative Objects and Tape Journals, through August 28, 2021.

-Visit us this summer in Palma de Mallorca, July 12 – 31, for a special exhibition entitled En la casa de Marqués [Inside Marqués House].
+Visit us this summer in Palma de Mallorca, through July 31, for a special exhibition entitled En la casa de Marqués [Inside Marqués House].

-Etienne Chambaud’s exhibition Inexistence, the artist’s first with the gallery, will include a scent and a sound installation, a sculptural work generating a pattern of temperatures, three light installations, glass works, bronze sculptures and modified panel paintings.
-Addressing multiple senses—olfactory, auditory, visual and touch—this is indeed an exhibition best experienced in person.
+Etienne Chambaud’s exhibition Inexistence, the artist’s first with the gallery, includes a scent and a sound installation, a sculptural work generating a pattern of temperatures, three light installations, glass works, bronze sculptures and modified panel paintings – addressing multiple senses—olfactory, auditory, visual and touch.

-Rosa Barba – Fixed in Fleeting: Performative Objects and Tape JournalsJuly 3 – August 22, 2021
+Rosa Barba – Fixed in Fleeting: Performative Objects and Tape JournalsThrough August 28, 2021

-Rosa Barba will present Fixed in Fleeting: Performative Objects and Tape Journals.
-In advance of the artist’s major solo exhibition at Berlin’s Neue Nationalgalerie, opening on August 22, we present four works.
+Esther Schipper presents Rosa Barba, Fixed in Fleeting: Performative Objects and Tape Journals in advance of the artist’s major solo exhibition at Berlin’s Neue Nationalgalerie, opening on August 22.
 In addition, a special boxed edition of the artist’s series of publications, Printed Cinema, released by Dancing Foxes Press, Brooklyn, will be launched on occasion of her first presentation with the gallery.

-Visit us this summer for a special exhibition entitled Inside Marqués House in Palma de Mallorca held at the former residence of Martín Marqués Marqués, a historic house dating back to the 14th century, previously owned by the 19th century bourgeois.
+Visit us this summer for a special exhibition entitled Inside Marquès House in Palma de Mallorca held at the former residence of Martí Marquès Marquès, a historic house dating back to the 14th century, previously owned by the 19th century bourgeois.